swaptacular/swpt_accounts/protocol.rst

-.. [#staled-records] Only if the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the CR record for the committed transfer MAY be deleted with a warning.
+.. [#staled-records] Only if the corresponding `FinalizedTransfer`_ message has not been received for a very long time (1 year for example), the CR record for the committed transfer MAY be deleted.

 Received `PreparedTransfer`_ message